isellsoap/specificity-visualizer/README.md

 `npm install`
 - Build all the assets once with
 `npm run build`

+OR simply execute the previously mentioned tasks by running `npm start`

+- This will create the `index.html` in the `dist` folder which you can now open in your browser.

+#### During Development

-or watch the files continuously with
+- Watch the files continuously with
 `npm run watch`
-- This will create the `index.html` in the `dist` folder which you can now open in your browser.

 ## Download